Start playing guitar How to choose a guitar for beginners?

 Who’s Plastic Bertrand?

-However, back in 1977, the year the song was released, most regarded this as a caricature of punk rock.
+However, back in 1977, the time of the song’s release date, most regarded this as a caricature of punk rock.
 The fact that the punk aesthetic and sound were largely unfamiliar to French and Benelux audiences contributed to this.

 Plastic Bertrand presented himself as a very colorful and exuberant punk rock character.
 The single incorporated most of the genre’s more famous components.